intel/webapps-annex/HACKING.md

 build/ named AppName_{x86,arm}.apk.
 You can then install the appropriate one to your device as usual - for example, ```adb install -r build/AppName_x86.apk```.
+There are also targets to create packages just for a single architecture.
+They require the 'xpk' target to be build previously :

+    grunt xpk
+    grunt crosswalk:x86

+or :

+    grunt xpk
+    grunt crosswalk:arm

 Packaging for Android requires some set up - please see [crosswalk-apk-generator README.md](https://github.com/crosswalk-project/crosswalk-apk-generator/blob/master/README.md#pre-requisites).